Rebilly/rebilly-js-sdk/index.md

-# Rebilly JS SDK library

 This documentation has moved.

-Installation and usage instructions can be found in the new [Rebilly Docs](https://docs.rebilly.com/docs/developer-docs/js-sdk).
+Installation and usage instructions can be found in the new [Rebilly Docs](https://docs.rebilly.com/docs/developer-docs/sdks).

-Usage examples are now directly integrated into the [Rebilly API definitions](https://docs.rebilly.com/docs/developer-docs/api/overview/).
+Code samples are now directly available in the [Rebilly API definitions](https://docs.rebilly.com/docs/developer-docs/api/overview/).